JeffLiusGitHub/newspaper_demo/NOTES.md

 # Notes / Documentation

 ## 1. For the first question, the main difficulty is changing the JSON API into rendered HTML pages.
 I found, from the API, some elements have children and some do not.
 If an element has children I should also get into it to get the data from it.
 Thus, I use an iteration function.
-The main idea getting tag type parameters and content from the data to build an element.
+The main idea is to getting tag type parameters and content from the data to build an element.
 If it also has a child, call the function again.
-I have ever tried the createElement function.
-But finally, I choose the current method because it is more obvious.
-I also create an object called tagNameToComponent, to check the type and use the component I built.
+I have tried the createElement function.
+But finally, I chose the current method because it is more obvious for developer to understand.
+I also created an object called tagNameToComponent, to check the type and use the component I built.
-Because image and synopsis are in the different tables, I also pass them into the function.
+Because image and synopsis are in different tables, I also pass them into the function.
 The layout part is not that difficult as I can refer to value the demo website.
 Also, I set the media query to the page to fit the responsive design.

 ## 2. Adding third-party embeds is not that difficult if the requirement is to provide a link only.
 I get the URL from the data and pass it to the href to implement the requirement.